 Limiting the time spent in bed by sleeping only the hours necessary to feel rested the following day is advisable.
 In this way, you help your sleep cycle.
 Conversely, spending too much time in bed — even for “alternative” activities such as watching TV, eating, etc., can cause sleep to become lighter and more fragmented.

 If you can’t sleep at bedtime, trying to sleep can be counterproductive.
 In these cases, it may be helpful to get up, get out of the bedroom, do some other activity (for example, reading) to help you fall asleep, and then go back to bed when you feel sleepy.

 Waking up at the same time every day for all seven days of the week is another good idea to promote quality sleep.
 Waking up at the same time every morning means you can get a regular sleep time, thus allowing the regulation of one’s biological clock.

 #4.
 Ensure the comfort of your bedroom

 If you want to promote a good night’s rest, the bedroom must be dark, quiet, and at the right temperature.
-Light, noises, and temperatures that are too high or too low – even if they do not necessarily cause awakening – can still hinder and negatively interfere with sleep.
+Light, noises, and temperatures that are too high or too low, even if they don’t necessarily cause awakening, can still hinder and negatively interfere with sleep.

 #5.
 Perform regular physical activity

 Physical activity, as we know, is essential for the well-being of the whole organism, but perhaps not everyone knows that it can also have beneficial effects on sleep.
-By reducing stress, it promotes falling asleep and deep sleep.
+Getting worked up can promote falling asleep and even deep sleep.
 Be careful though, if physical activity is practiced too close to bedtime, it could have the opposite effect.
 For this reason, it is advisable not to do it within three hours of bedtime.